Relationships live in this Dynamic Tension

 Per Maslow’s ascending needs, our natural tendency is to pursue what we need—at first for survival, then in pursuit of a meaningful life.
 Without balance, however, self-preservation, self-development, and self-advancement can lead to taking what we need at the expense of others with whom we are in relationship.
 This poses the risk of selfishness, setting ourselves up against others, defending ourself and our needs against them.
 This self-protection is the opposite of protecting the other, which leaves others to fend for themselves, being self-protective against us.
 In such a scenario, the two parties become caught in an endless cycle of self-defensiveness that tears apart the relationship.

-The ideal in marriage is mutual love, mutual protection of one another, and mutual consideration.
+The ideal in marriage is mutual sacrificial love, mutual protection of one another, and mutual consideration.
 That is, the feelings, needs, wants and wishes of each partner are understood and protected by the other.
-Both are alleviated from having to act selfishly by taking what they need at the expense of the other.
-Instead, both give (notice the arrows in the diagram go only one way) what the other needs to have a life that is safe, secure, happy, self-actualized, and satisfying.
-Not that partners are the complete source of all these things for each other; that would suggest a god-complex, or the imposition of the same on the other.
-God is the ultimate source of our deepest needs and must be sought for their filling, lest we seek the fulfillment of all of our needs from our spouse.
-But such mutual, sacrificial giving toward one another’s needs is the essence of love; even of friendship.
-And according to The Gottman Institute, friendship is the essence of a mutually satisfying marriage.
+Both are alleviated from having to “take” what they need.
+Notice the arrows in the diagram go only one way.
+Instead of each spouse taking at the expense of the other, both give to the other what they need to have a life that is safe, secure, happy, self-actualized, and satisfying.
+Not that partners are the complete source of all these things for each other; that would suggest a god-complex.
+Yet, marriage is the relationship God uses as a model for his relationship with us—a relationship characterized by committed, sacrificial love.

 The risk of other-centered love and a focus upon sacrificially giving to the other is codependence, one aspect of which is losing oneself.
 Co-dependents lose their voice and even their identity in the life and needs of the other—to an extreme.
 I say to an extreme because marital oneness does require adjustments.
 To live however we wish, making whatever decisions without consideration, consultation or yielding, saying whatever we want in whatever manner we want to say it, whenever we want to say it, doing as we please regardless of the effect on others—that is called living alone… detached isolation.
 By contrast, in marriage, we adjust for the sake of the other and are thus changed for the better by other-centeredness.
 We don’t lose ourselves, becoming only a shadow or an appendage of our spouse—codependence—for, as stated above, that eventually leads to enmeshment and resentment.

 When mutual adjustments are made to one another in mutual consideration, there is a balanced interdependent relationship.
-When this does not occur, such as in cases where a partner is inconsiderate, disrespectful, selfish or bullying, boundaries must be erected.
+When this does not occur, such as in cases where a partner is inconsiderate, disrespectful, selfish, bullying, or abusive, boundaries must be erected.
 An extreme example of this would be domestic violence, where other-protective love is wholly absent.
 In this case, the abused spouse must erect boundaries of self-protection against violence and disrespect, making clear in words and actions what will not be tolerated—even to the point of leaving.
 Boundaries do not impose a change on someone else, boundaries educate others on what is essential to us.
 For example, it is not a boundary to impose on someone else the edict, “You have to clean up your language.”
-Instead, a boundary might state, “I won’t stand here and be yelled and cussed at.
-I’d be glad to talk through this respectfully, with respectful language.”
-Boundaries are often best stated as positive requests that cast a vision for what is wanted, appreciated, needed, or expected, such as, “I’d be glad to talk through this in a mutually respectful way.”
-The stating of boundaries is even more palatable when accompanied by an affirmation, such as “I appreciate the way you’re limiting your drinking when we’re out together, and your support last Saturday of me being the designated driver.
-It makes me feel so protected.
+Instead, a boundary might state, “I won’t stand here and be yelled at and cussed at.
+I’d be glad to talk through this respectfully.”
+Boundaries are best stated as positive requests that cast a vision for what is desired, such as, “I’d be glad to talk through this in a mutually respectful way.”
+This positive request is even more powerful when accompanied by an affirmation, such as “I appreciate the way you’re limiting your drinking when we’re out together.
+And I appreciate your support last Saturday of me being the designated driver.
+It makes me feel safe and protected.
 Thank you.”
 A positive request with an affirmation keeps the boundary from sounding like a criticism; it even turns it into a compliment.

 Marriage is a unique environment in which the ideal is that this other-centered self-transcendence is mutually practiced through sacrificial love, resulting in two lives that are self actualized, with interdependent support from one another.